Al Unser Jr.: Rising CART star

 In 1982, Unser made his debut on the CART circuit.
 He suffered personal tragedy when his sister Debbie was killed in a dune buggy accident, but this did not deter Unser; and a year later, he competed in his first Indianapolis 500, finishing ninth.

-Hours after the race ended, Unser Jr. was issued a two-lap penalty by chief steward Thomas W. Binford for passing two cars under caution with less than forty laps to go as well as blocking eventual winner Tom Sneva from passing his father with less than twenty laps to go.
+Hours after the race ended, Unser Jr. was issued a two-lap penalty by chief steward Thomas W. Binford for passing two cars under caution with less than forty laps to go as well as blocking the eventual winner, Tom Sneva, from passing his father with less than twenty laps to go.
 The penalty dropped him from an original finish of ninth to tenth.
-Despite being lauded for his performance as a rookie, Unser Jr. narrowly lost the rookie of the year award to Teo Fabi.
+Despite being lauded for his performance as a rookie, Unser Jr. lost the Rookie of the Year award to Teo Fabi.

 Unser continued racing on the CART circuit, becoming one of the series' rising stars.
 He finished second in the CART championship point standings in 1985, losing to his father by just one point.
 He began competing in the IROC championship in 1986, winning that championship with two victories in four races.
 At the age of 24, Unser was the youngest IROC champion ever.
-Unser won the 1986 and 1988 IROC championships, the final Indycar driver to win an IROC championship.
-Unser won the 24 Hours of Daytona, also at age 24 for the first time in 1986 and again in 1987.
+Unser won the 1986 and 1988 IROC championships, becoming the final Indycar driver to win an IROC championship.
+Unser won the 24 Hours of Daytona, also at age 24, in both 1986 and 1987.

-Unser continued to improve on the CART circuit, finishing fourth in the points standings in 1986, third in 1987, second in 1988 and finally winning the series for the first time in 1990.
-In 1989, Unser was on the verge of winning his first Indianapolis 500, but while battling with Emerson Fittipaldi for the lead the two touched wheels and Unser spun, hitting the wall and ending his chances.
-This race is remembered for a remarkable show of sportsmanship, as Little Al climbed out of his wrecked racecar and gave Fittipaldi the "thumbs up" as he drove by Unser under caution.
-Unser would have his day at Indy in 1992, however, defeating Scott Goodyear by 0.043 seconds, the closest finish in Indianapolis 500 history.
+Unser continued to improve on the CART circuit, finishing fourth in the points standings in 1986, third in 1987, second in 1988, and finally winning the series for the first time in 1990.

+In 1989, Unser was on the verge of winning his first Indianapolis 500; unfortunately, while battling with Emerson Fittipaldi for the lead, the two touched wheels and Unser spun, hitting the wall and ending his chances of winning the race.

+This Indianapolis 500 race is remembered for a show of sportsmanship, as Little Al climbed out of his wrecked racecar and gave Fittipaldi the "thumbs up" as he drove by Unser under the yellow flag.
+Unser would eventually have his day at Indy in 1992, as he went on to defeat Scott Goodyear by 0.043 seconds, a record that stood for 34 years the second closest finish in Indianapolis 500 history.

-During the off-season he drove in the 1993 Daytona 500 for Hendrick Motorsports finishing 36th in his only NASCAR start.
-He ran well in the race, running with the lead pack all day, until a late race crash with Kyle Petty and Bobby Hillin Jr. During an interview with Mike Joy after the accident, Joy asked him if he would be back.
+During the off-season, he drove in the 1993 Daytona 500 for Hendrick Motorsports finishing 36th in his only NASCAR start.
+He ran well in the race, running with the leaders all day, until a late crash with Kyle Petty and Bobby Hillin Jr. During an interview with Mike Joy after the accident, Joy asked him if he would be back.
 Unser said that he wanted to come back, but it would never happen.
-Unser also tested a Williams F1 car but never competed in the series.
+Unser also tested a Williams F1 car, but never competed in the Formula One series.